Post Updated September 2021

 Coping with Breast Cancer at a Young Age

 Having breast cancer at a young age can feel lonely.
-You share some of the same struggles as other women going through the same illness, but you have your own unique challenges.
+You will share many of the same struggles as other women going through the same illness, but you’ll also have your own unique challenges.

 It also can be tough to make regular conversation at the kids’ soccer games or school events, as other parents have trouble empathizing with what you’re going through.
 Counseling and support groups, particularly groups aimed at younger cancer patients and survivors, can help you through the difficult times.